ufo2mstar/ufo2mstar.github.io/_posts/2017-10-16-tips_git_merge_two_repos.md

 git merge LocalRepo/master
 git commit -m "NEW_MERGE: successfully imported the new repo trees"
 ```
-## Step 7: Finally the push up
+## Step 7: Finally, the push
 Now that the histories from both the git repos are roots of the **Third merger repo**, make all the necessary changes to keep or delete the backed up data from the legacy repo here
-And once we push our changes to the **remote**.. and _**Voila!**_ you have now married your old history to your new one.. and your third repo will continue happily every after! :smile:
+And once we push our changes to the **remote**.. and _**Voila!**_ you have now married your old history to your new one.. and your third repo will continue happily ever after! :smile:
 ```bash
 # once you are done with all your changes and the ThirdRepo is your final expected state, then
 git push RemoteRepo